Blog

 Owner/Operator must have an up-to-date cybersecurity incident response plan for critical cyber systems that include measures to reduce the risk of operational disruption, or the risk of other significant impacts on necessary capacity, should their pipeline or facility experience a cybersecurity incident.

-Develop a Cybersecurity Assessment Program for proactively assessing and auditing cybersecurity measures.
-This includes an architectural design review once every two years, as well as incorporating other assessment capabilities (e.g., penetration testing).
+Develop a Cybersecurity Assessment Plan (formerly referred to as a Cybersecurity Assessment Program in earlier versions of the directive) for proactively assessing and auditing cybersecurity measures.
+This includes architectural design review once every two years as well as incorporating other assessment capabilities (e.g. penetration testing).

 How can Xage help you comply with the TSA Pipeline Security Directives?